-1. Generate a legible map of open space to illustrate public access points, which connects to the pedestrian and bicycle circulation mapping.

-- 2. Identify suitable sites for future acquisition of conservation lands, open space, agricultural lands, and blue acres. - If the freight railroad is abandoned, the state, county, and/or Township should acquire the right-of-way. - 4.
-Continue to evaluate the recreational needs of the citizens of Hainesport and respond with facilities, events, and improvements, as may be identified. - 5.
+- An Open Space and Recreation Plan Element should be updated consistent with current requirements. - 2.
+Generate a legible map of open space to illustrate public access points, which connects to the pedestrian and bicycle circulation mapping. - 3.
+Identify suitable sites for future acquisition of conservation lands, open space, agricultural lands, and blue acres. - 4.
+If the freight railroad is abandoned, the state, county, and/or Township should acquire the right-of-way. - 5.
+Continue to evaluate the recreational needs of the citizens of Hainesport and respond with facilities, events, and improvements, as may be identified. - 6.
 Provide community education, arts, and culture in Hainesport Township municipal park through plant identification, events, and displays.